 Gender neutral housing (GNH) communities focus on creating an inclusive environment where students can live in the same room with any student - regardless of sex, gender, gender identity/expression, or sexual orientation.
-This is one of the specialized living communities where participation is voluntary.

 Why did we introduce Gender Neutral Housing?

-Residential Housing launched a project group during fall quarter 2010 composed of students and staff members to research the concept of GNH.
+Housing and Residence Life launched a project group during fall quarter 2010 composed of students and staff members to research the concept of GNH.
 The project group was charged with identifying components of successful GNH communities, the rationale for the option, and the potential for implementing GNH at Ohio University.
 Through the course of fall quarter, the group partnered with students to ensure that the proposed plans matched student interest.

 Assessment conducted during the pilot year of the program suggested that the pilot was a success, and a recommendation was made to make the program permanent.

-How many schools have GNH?
 Have there been issues with other school's GNH programs?

 Research indicated limited concerns regarding GNH community implementation.
 The most common concern has come from parents asking whether students would be placed in the community without requesting it.
-No increase in undesirable behavior (by students within or outside the community) was reported by any school with whom we communicated.

 Who is eligible?
 What are the qualifications?